RingingResonance/DT80-Stuff/ROMS/mainROMs/GoodRoms/DumpfromBoard/README.txt

-This is the ROMs as they are directly read from the DT80.
+This is the ROMs as they are directly read from the DT80 using a custom program to dump their contents through the serial port.